HauTranCong/sociwave/docs/ARCHITECTURE_DESIGN.md

 ---

-*This documentation reflects the current architecture as of November 21, 2025.
+*This documentation reflects the current architecture as of December 4, 2025.
 For the latest updates, refer to the project repository.*</content>
-<parameter name="filePath">/home/worker/sociwave/docs/ARCHITECTURE_DESIGN.md